 A Reasonable Method to Estimate Loss of Labor Productivity Due to Overtime

-In the construction industry, it is largely agreed that overtime work adversely affects labor productivity.
-This article describes a detailed method for estimating productivity losses retrospectively, that is, after the hours have been incurred.
+It is largely agreed that overtime work adversely affects labor productivity in the construction industry.
+This article describes a detailed method for estimating productivity loss retrospectively, that is after the hours have been incurred.

 In the construction industry, it is largely agreed that overtime work adversely affects labor productivity.
 However, there is no universally accepted method for estimating the resulting loss of productivity, and many of the studies commonly used to estimate such losses have been subject to criticism by industry experts and the courts.